Lichtenburg, South Africa: Public Library

 A modern public library and an art gallery which is one of the biggest in the country, housing a valuable collection of paintings by well-known South African artists are situated in a wing of the Civic centre.
 Paintings of Gregoire Boonzaier, Irmin Henkel, Irma Stern, Louis Steyn, Walter Battiss, Dirk Meerkotter, F. Claerhout, Bettie Cilliers-Barnard, Johannes Meintjes and the sculptor Hennie Potgieter form part of the collection.

 Burning Vlei

 The vlei which separates Lichtenburg from its biggest suburb, Kieserville, is unique in as much as the thick layers of peat (which is the product of millions of years of marsh vegetation and the forerunner of coal) had for decades been burning subterraneously, creating a great hazard for man and beast.
 Very few such phenomena occur worldwide.
 Presently, due to the stemming of the flow of vlei water, the burning has ceased and water sport is being practised on the two resulting dams.
 During the 1984 drought the vlei again started burning in places.

 The Dauth-Roode and Centenary dams provide opportunity for water sport.
-A nine-hole golfcourse is kept in excellent condition and is quite a challenge for the keen golfer.
+A nine-hole golf course is kept in excellent condition and is quite a challenge for the keen golfer.